logo

 Drake University

 Drake University offers working professionals several part-time graduate counseling degree choices with classes available on evenings and weekends.
-The Master of Science (MS) in Counseling has three CACREP-accredited tracks in Clinical Mental Health Counseling; Clinical Rehabilitation Counseling; and School Counseling.
-Students in all tracks complete 33 credits of counseling core curriculum and then choose one or more tracks that include specialized coursework.
-The MS in Clinical Mental Health Counseling and the MS in Clinical Rehabilitation Counseling both require 27 additional credits, while the MS in School Counseling requires 15-24 additional credits depending on whether the student has a valid teaching license.
+The Master of Science (MS) in Counseling has three CACREP-accredited tracks in Clinical Mental Health Counseling; Clinical Rehabilitation Counseling; and School Counseling, as well as a non-clinical Rehabilitation Counseling track.
+Students in all four tracks complete 33 credits of counseling core curriculum and additional coursework in their area of specialization.
+The Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and non-clinical Rehabilitation Counseling tracks all require 27 additional credits, while the MS in School Counseling requires 15 to 24 additional credits depending on whether the student has a valid teaching license.
 Graduates of the MS in Clinical Mental Health Counseling will meet state coursework requirements to become a Licensed Mental Health Counselor (LMHC), while the MS in School Counseling curriculum meets the educational requirements to become an elementary and secondary school counselor in Iowa.

 University of Iowa

-At the University of Iowa, students can choose from one of four CACREP-accredited graduate degrees in counseling.
-First, the Master of Arts (MA) in Rehabilitative and Counselor Education is comprised of 60 credits and is offered with three concentrations: Clinical Mental Health Counseling; Rehabilitation Counseling; and School Counseling.
-Second, students in the MA in Clinical Mental Health Counseling learn to provide psychological assessments and interventions in mental health facilities, hospitals, community settings, and private practice and will meet state educational requirements to become a Licensed Mental Health Counselor (LMHC).
-The MA in Rehabilitation Counseling teaches students to work with clients with a range of disabilities to achieve personal, health, and social goals.
-Finally, graduates of the School Counseling concentration will be eligible to become school counselors in K-12 settings in Iowa.
+At the University of Iowa, students can choose from one of three CACREP-accredited graduate degrees in counseling.
+First, the Master of Arts (MA) in Rehabilitation Counseling is comprised of 60 credits and blends academic coursework with two semesters of supervised clinical experience.
+Students learn how to work with clients with psychiatric disabilities to achieve their employment, wellness, and personal goals.
+Students can also earn an MA in Clinical Mental Health Counseling, in which they learn to provide psychological assessments and interventions in mental health facilities, hospitals, community settings, and private practice and will meet state educational requirements to become Licensed Mental Health Counselors (LMHCs).
+The University of Iowa also offers an MA in School Counseling.
+Graduates of the School Counseling program will immediately be eligible to become school counselors in K-12 settings in Iowa.
 New students are admitted to the MA concentrations in the fall term, while the School Counseling program also admits new students in the summer term.
-The University of Iowa also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that teaches counselors advanced practical and leadership skills.
+The University of Iowa also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that teaches counselors advanced practical and leadership skills and is accredited by COAMFTE.

 Loras College

 Loras College is a Catholic, liberal arts college located in Dubuque that offers graduate-level degrees in counseling.
-The Master of Arts (MA) in Counseling is a 60-credit degree that includes courses such as Assessment, Psychopathology, and Addictions.
-Courses are typically held on weekday evenings to accommodate the needs of working students.
-Upon completion of the program, graduates will meet the academic requirements to become a Licensed Mental Health Counselor (LMHC) in Iowa.
+The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit degree that includes courses such as Assessment, Psychopathology, and Addictions.
+Courses are typically held on one weekday evening per week to accommodate the needs of working students.
+Upon completion of the program, graduates will meet the academic requirements to become Licensed Mental Health Counselors (LMHCs) in Iowa.
+Students can also add an Addictions track to their degree by completing the coursework required to become Certified Alcohol and Drug Counselors (CADCs) concurrently with their degree.
 New students are admitted in the fall, spring, and summer terms.
 Students interested in school counseling careers can complete the MA in School Counseling, which meets state requirements to become a school counselor.
-The degree is comprised of 39 credits, although additional coursework may be required for students who do not have a teaching license.
-Loras College also offers individualized, non-degree graduate programs in Mental Health Counseling and School Counseling that enable applicants with a graduate degree in a counseling-related field to complete additional coursework to meet state licensing requirements.
+The number of credits required depends on whether or not the student already has a teaching license, but the program follows a two-year plan for those who do have a current license.
+Loras College also offers an individualized, non-degree graduate program in Certified Alcohol and Drug Certification, a 12-credit program that prepares students to become CADCs.

 Mount Mercy University

-Individuals interested in completing a degree in marriage and family therapy in Iowa may wish to consider the 60-credit Master of Arts (MA) in Marriage and Family Therapy at Mount Mercy University, a Catholic institution in Cedar Rapids.
+Individuals interested in completing a degree in marriage and family therapy in Iowa may wish to consider the 60-credit Master of Arts in Marriage and Family Therapy (MA-MFT) at Mount Mercy University, a Catholic institution in Cedar Rapids.
+The program is the only one in the state of Iowa that is accredited by COAMFTE.
 New students are admitted in the fall and can complete the program in as little as two years, although part-time study is permitted.
 Classes are held in the evenings to help accommodate working professionals.
 Upon completion of the program, individuals will meet the coursework requirements to become Licensed Marriage and Family Therapists (LMFTs) in Iowa.
 Mount Mercy University also offers a Doctor of Philosophy (PhD) in Marriage and Family Therapy with a practical focus.
 Students choose one of three areas of specialization: Leadership and Business; Advanced Couples Therapy; or Neuroscience and Psychophysiology.
-The degree takes at least four years to complete and teaches students advanced clinical skills.
+The degree takes at least three years to complete and teaches students advanced clinical skills.

 University of Northern Iowa

-The University of Northern Iowa (UNI) offers CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health Counseling and School Counseling.
+The University of Northern Iowa (UNI) offers two CACREP-accredited Master of Arts (MA) degrees, one in Clinical Mental Health Counseling and the other in School Counseling.
 Both degrees require 60 credits and take approximately three years of full-time study to complete.
+The first two years follow an in-person classroom format for the fall and spring semesters with hybrid summer courses, while the third year offers hybrid or online courses to give students maximum flexibility in field placement.
 The MA in Clinical Mental Health Counseling teaches students how to assess, diagnose, and treat mental health illnesses in individual and group counseling settings.
 The degree curriculum meets Iowa coursework requirements to become a Licensed Mental Health Counselor (LMHC).
 Students in the MA in School Counseling program learn how to provide age-appropriate assessments and interventions related to mental, emotional, behavioral, and social issues in K-12 settings.
 The degree requires 150 hours of practicum as well as 600 hours of internship.
 Graduates will meet state requirements to become school counselors in Iowa.

 Online and Hybrid Programs